nagyist/tao-user-guide/src/interactions/graphic-associate-interaction.md

 **Step 4:** Click the blue *Done* button.

 Once finished, you can preview what your Graphic Associate interaction will looks like to the Test-taker.
-For more on previewing, review its section.
+For more on previewing, [review its section][i_0020].